How to Vote: 7 Simple Steps for Ballot Beginners

 Unlike elections which focus on voting for a political candidate, referendums give voters the opportunity to approve or reject a new law or a proposed repeal of an existing law.
 Some states mandate referendum approval for specific topics, such as spending bills or constitutional amendments.

 First-time voters often have lots of questions about the process.
-Luckily for all you first-timers out there, we’re here to answer some of the most common ones.
+Luckily for all you first-timers out there, this guide will answer some of the most common ones.

 Q: What is early voting?